 Based on data density, search ellipse criteria, drill hole density and interpolation parameters, the 2018 Osborne-Bell deposit Mineral Resource Estimate is categorized as Inferred resources totalling 2,587,000 tonnes at an average grade of 6.13 g/t Au for 510,000 ounces of gold.
 The April 2018 Quévillon MRE follows CIM Definition Standards.
-The April 2018 Quévillon MRE is presented undiluted and in situ for an underground scenario at a cut-off grade of 3.00 g/t Au (Table 19).
+The April 2018 Quévillon MRE is presented undiluted and in situ for an underground scenario at a cut-off grade of 3.00 g/t Au (Table 18).

-Table 20 displays the official in situ resource and sensitivity at other cut-off grades.
-The reader should be cautioned that the figures in Table 14 should not be misinterpreted as a mineral resource statement.
+Table 19 displays the official in situ resource and sensitivity at other cut-off grades.
+The reader should be cautioned that the figures in Table 18 should not be misinterpreted as a mineral resource statement.
 Tonnage and grade estimates are reported at different cut-off grades only to demonstrate the sensitivity of the resource model to the selection of a reporting cut-off grade.
-Figures 19 and 20 show the grade distribution of the Osborne-Bell deposit above the selected 3.00 g/t Au cut-off in 3D and longitudinal views.
+Figures 7 and 8 show the grade distribution of the Osborne-Bell deposit above the selected 3.00 g/t Au cut-off in 3D and longitudinal views.

-Table 19: 2018 Osborne-Bell deposit Inferred Resource Estimate
+Table 18: 2018 Osborne-Bell deposit inferred mineral resource estimate(1)